Kevin-Shelton/iKunnect-crm-integration/TRANSLATION_IMPLEMENTATION_SUMMARY.md

 The translation and sentiment analysis system is now fully implemented and deployed.
 All critical requirements have been met:

-✅ ALL communication with GHL is in English
+✅ ALL communication with iKunnect CRM is in English
 ✅ Customer chat displays messages in customer's language ✅ Agent dashboard displays messages in English only
 ✅ Translation happens transparently in background